am-55-code/AzureServelessPersonalWebpage/README.md

     -- Deployed all site content to a blob in Azure and utilized the static page service.
-    -- Buy my custom domain, and integrated within registered in Azure -- Activated the CDN with my custom domain & endpoint, for faster response -- Created a pipeline with Github Functions when a changed is detected on "frontend" folder repo.
+    -- Buy my custom domain, and integrated within registered in Azure -- Activated the CDN with my custom domain & endpoint, for faster response -- Created a pipeline with Azure Functions when a changed is detected on "frontend" folder repo.
+    -- Added a automated test in the Get Counter function and inserted in the workflow "backend".

+    ## Improving points ##

+    -- Pass all infra to Bicep Templates and deploy to prod subscription -- Create a separated workflow for .pdf resume updates been uploaded automatically to the site -- Create the same pipelines on GitHub actions to Azure DevOps.